gain620/algorithms-in-python/README.md

 # algorithms-in-python
-To review the important algorithms, implemented in python!
+To review the basic, but important algorithms and data structures, implemented in python!